Frenemies part 2: What a difference a (Perl) module makes

 • Get feedback from far and wide to help improve your code.
 If it’s for work and you can’t release as open-source, make sure your code review process covers readability and maintainability.

-5 thoughts on “Frenemies part 2: What a difference a (Perl) module makes
+5 responses to “Frenemies part 2: What a difference a (Perl) module makes”

 perl